 The basic idea for this story came fairly quickly, but it took me a few goes to get the format right.
 My first effort was from the perspective of the starlings but that was proving a little tricky.
 So I flipped it around.
 I hope it entertains (~860 words).

-Breathless, she ran up the metal stairs two at a time, clutching the crumpled paper in her hand.
-“There you are, did you know about this?”
+Tanya ran up the metal stairs two at a time clutching the crumpled paper in her hand.
+Reaching the top platform she took a moment to catch her breath.
+“There you are.
+Did you know about this?”

 Steve nodded, not turning from the junction box he was knelt at.
-He had a tablet in one hand a hammer in the other.
+He held a tablet in one hand, a hammer in the other.

 “They can’t do this,” she wailed, ripping the paper to shreds.

 “Yes they can,” said Steve, calmly.
 “They fund it!”

 “You know why,” he said, rubbing his thumb and index finger together.
 “Money.
 It’s always about the money.”

 He hit something in the cabinet.
 “Searching for ET ain’t cheap, and it certainly isn’t profitable.”